SonicPikaLiDNY/Valocord/README.md

+# This gift is ending soon anyway, so i think its about time to archive this, this may work for new gifts, so if a new valorant gift happens im unarchiving this

+Anyways, old Readme here:

 # This probably won't get updates (unless it gets patched)

 i made this as a joke, so i dont really think someone will use this